ivpk/uapi/openapi/docs.md

   is a Authorization Server.

-- **Catalog** - a data catalog, a place where all information about agents, resource, clients and smart contracts are registered.
+- **Catalog** - a data catalog, a place where all information about agents, resource, clients, and smart contracts are registered.

-- **Resource** - a data service, a database or a data file, place where data are stored.
+- **Resource** - a data service, a database, or a data file, place where data are stored.

 - **Agent** - a software responsible for data exchange, accepts data queries,